 Short stories are not only great writing practice for the beginner author, but it’s the same for the child who can be put on a diet of classic reading through short stories.

-The best thing is that you can try out a variety of genres and writing styles in the time it takes to do a bus commute.
+The best thing is that you can speed read a variety of genres and writing styles in the time it takes to do a bus commute.
 So, pick your favorite flash fiction from the ten websites mentioned here.

 A short story site that has been worth a visit since 1997; you can check out the huge alphabetical list of literary stories, most of them classics in their own right.
 The site has more than 2000 short stories on its roster.
 You will find Rudyard Kipling, Mark Twain, P.G Woodhouse, H.H.
 Munro, Gabriel GarcÃa MÃ¡rquez and more of the greats here.
 The site also picks a Short Story of the Day from its large lineup.
 The first thing though that welcomes you to the site is the riddle where you have to identify an opening line.